Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Introduction

 Constraint inference in control applications is an important problem that has not been extensively studied \cite{chou2020learning}.
 Given the fact that most control tasks are modeled as an optimization problem, elements from inverse optimization theory can be utilized to infer constraints.
 In Inverse Optimization (IO), the parameters of an optimization problem are inferred given access to its optimal solution \cite{chan2021inverse}.
 Although the majority of work revolves around inferring parameters in the objective functions, a parallel to reward learning in RL, research has recently focused on inferring constraint related parameters.

 In this work, we propose a method for inferring constraints in control tasks, based on expert demonstrations.
-Our contributions can be summarized as follows: \textit{1)} We show that the unknown affine constraints can be recovered exactly from the expert trajectory data, when we know the exact number of unknown constraints and time instance of the constraint bindingness; \textit{2)} When prior knowledge about the time instance of constraint binding is not available, we develop a method to infer the unknown constraints, by minimizing the KKT residual of the optimal control problem, which could be solved more efficiently than prior works that rely on Mixed Integer Linear Programming (MILP); \textit{3)} To deal with the challenge of not knowing the exact number of unknown constraints, we develop a greedy algorithm which sequentially infers an affine constraint such that the KKT residual is minimized.
-We empirically demonstrated, that our method is robust to observation noise and suboptimal demonstrations and it can infer less conservative constraints than a state-of-the-art baseline method with same-level safety guarantees.
+Our contributions can be summarized as follows: \textit{1)} We show that the unknown affine constraints can be recovered exactly from the expert trajectory data, when we know the exact number of unknown constraints and {the states for which the constraints are binding}; \textit{2)} When prior knowledge about the time instances at which the constraints are binding is not available, we develop a method to infer the unknown constraints, by minimizing the KKT residual of the optimal control problem, which could be solved more efficiently than prior works that rely on Mixed Integer Linear Programming (MILP); \textit{3)} To deal with the challenge of not knowing the exact number of unknown constraints, we develop a greedy algorithm which sequentially infers an affine constraint such that the KKT residual is minimized.
+We empirically demonstrate, that our method is robust to observation noise and suboptimal demonstrations and it can infer less conservative constraints than a state-of-the-art baseline method with same-level safety guarantees.

 The rest of the paper is organized as follows.
 In Section \ref{sec:rel_work}, we review the relevant literature.
 In Section~\ref{sec:prob_form}, we formulate the constraint inference problem.
 Our main results are presented in Section \ref{sec:cnstr_infer}.
 In Section \ref{sec:simul}, we demonstrate the performance of our method in simulations.